-The compensation of the NEOs includes three major elements: (i) base salary, (ii) annual bonuses, (iii) options, granted under the Share Option Plan or RSUs, granted under the Company's RSU Plan.
+The compensation of the NEOs includes three major elements: (i) base salary, (ii) annual bonuses, (iii) options, granted under the Share Option Plan or cash-settled restricted share units ("Cash-Settled RSUs"), granted under the Company's Cash-Settled RSU Plan (as defined below).
 Perquisites and personal benefits are not a significant element of compensation of the NEOs.
+The Company does not have a pension plan or similar benefit program.